How to Become a Certified Occupational Therapy Assistant in 3 Steps

 If you’re interested in pursuing a career as an OTA, the first step is to find a program that fits your needs and will give you the best foundation for your future work.
 The following checklist will help you identify and compare the key factors to keep in mind when considering your options, and empower you to make the most informed choice when it comes to your OTA education.

 The best OTA programs have been accredited by a nationally-recognized accrediting agency listed by the U.S. Department of Education.
 These accreditations ensure that the program you enroll in meets certain quality requirements.
 Beyond ensuring that you receive a quality education, certain types of financial aid are only available to those attending accredited institutions and if you choose to transfer to another school, you are much more likely to receive credit for courses taken as part of an accredited program.
 Taking an accredited OTA program also qualifies you to sit for the NBCOT licensing exam, so you can become a Certified Occupational Therapy Assistant upon graduating.

-We’re proud that Ameritech’s OTA program is one of only two programs in the state of Utah accredited by the Accreditation Council for Occupational Therapy Education (ACOTE), an arm of the American Occupational Therapy Association (AOTA).
+We’re proud that Ameritech’s OTA program is one of only two programs in the state of Utah has been granted programmatic accreditation by the Accreditation Council for Occupational Therapy Education (ACOTE), an arm of the American Occupational Therapy Association (AOTA).
 ACOTE® is recognized as the accrediting agency for occupational therapy education by both the United States Department of Education (USDE) and the Council for Higher Education Accreditation (CHEA).
 Ameritech is also institutionally accredited by the Accrediting Bureau of Health Education Schools (ABHES).

 How long is the program?